Andrew Morse

-Andrew Morse (born March 10, 1974) is an American journalist and television news executive.
+Andrew Morse (born March 10, 1974) is an American journalist and news executive.
+He is president and publisher of The Atlanta Journal-Constitution.

 He was the Executive Vice President of CNN US, as well as EVP and chief digital officer of CNN Worldwide from 2013 until 2022.
 Morse is also the co-founder of Great Big Story, a digital storytelling network.
 He previously held executive, editorial and production roles at ABC News and Bloomberg L.P.

 Early life and education

-Morse is the son of Erica (née Ritter) and Lewis F. Morse.
-He attended the Landon School, an independent boys day school in Bethesda, Maryland for his grade school education.
+Morse was born in Potomac, Maryland, the son of Erica (born Ritter) and Lewis F. Morse.

+He attended the Landon School, an independent boys day school in Bethesda, Maryland, for his grade school education.
 He graduated from Cornell University, where he majored in government and was the editor-in-chief of The Cornell Daily Sun.
 In 2009, he was a Fellow of the Punch Sulzberger Executive News Media Leadership Program at the Columbia University Graduate School of Journalism.

 Career

-Early career, ABC News (1996–2011)
+ABC News (1996–2011)

 Morse joined ABC News as a desk assistant and production coordinator for its Washington Bureau in 1997.
 He was an associate producer for ABC News.com when it launched that year, beginning his lifelong career in digital news.
 From 1998 to 2001, he was an assignment editor and producer at ABC's London bureau.
 In 2001, he tracked the voyage of Team Adventure as they attempted to break the record for the fastest Transatlantic crossing.

 He was the Asia bureau chief and producer from 2002 until 2005.
 He led ABC's coverage of events like the War in Afghanistan, Iraq War, 2011 Egyptian revolution, 2010 Haiti earthquake, 2004 South Asia Tsunami and the 2002 Bali bombings.
 In 2003, Morse filmed his ascent to the Mount Everest Base Camp as part of a special celebrating the 50th anniversary of the first successful ascent of Mount Everest.
 He spent two weeks reporting from North Korea in 2004.
 During this visit, he was detained, and had his notes and video footage confiscated by the Korean Friendship Association.